zkotti/cosmos-tour/guide.md

 ### <a name="simulation_theory"></a>**Simulation Theory**

-The simulation hypothesis is a proposal regarding the nature of existence which posits that all of existence is an artificial simulation, such as a computer simulation.
-Some versions rely on the development of a simulated reality, a proposed technology that would be able to convince its inhabitants that the simulation was "real".

-The simulation hypothesis bears a close resemblance to various other skeptical scenarios from throughout the history of philosophy.
-The hypothesis was popularized in its current form by Nick Bostrom.
-The suggestion that such a hypothesis is compatible with all human perceptual experiences is thought to have significant epistemological consequences in the form of philosophical skepticism.
-Versions of the hypothesis have also been featured in science fiction, appearing as a central plot device in many stories and films.
+The simulation hypothesis proposes that all of existence is an artificial simulation, such as a computer simulation, to explain the nature of existence.
+Some versions relied on the creation of a simulated reality, a technology that would be able to persuade the simulation's residents that it was "real."
+The simulation hypothesis is similar to a number of other skeptical scenarios that have been proposed throughout philosophy's history.
+Nick Bostrom popularized the hypothesis in its current form.
+The idea that such a hypothesis is compatible with all human perceptual experiences is regarded to have major epistemological implications, resulting in philosophical skepticism.
+The hypothesis has also been used in science fiction, where it has been used as a central plot mechanism in many stories and films.

 Source [Simulation Theory](https://en.wikipedia.org/wiki/Simulation_hypothesis)